Pets are Like Family Too

 Statistically speaking, we don’t have an accurate idea as to how many pets get sick from contaminated pet food each year.
 It simply isn’t monitored.

-But, the AVMA has offered these statistics to shed some light on how many of our furry friends suffer each year (based on 2020 numbers):
+But, the American Veterinary Medical Association (AVMA) has offered these statistics to shed some light on how many of our furry friends suffer each year (based on 2020 numbers):

-• Applying the Centers for Disease Control statistic that 1 in 6 people become ill from foodborne illness each year, it’s estimated that 14,800,000 dogs and 10M cats per year get sick from an illness related to pet food.
+Applying the CDC statistic that 1 in 6 people become ill from foodborne illness each year, it’s estimated that 14,800,000 dogs and 10M cats per year get sick from an illness related to pet food.